-Net Loss per Share Attributable to Common Stockholders-Because the Company reports a net loss attributable to common stockholders, basic and diluted net loss per share attributable to common stockholders are the same for both periods presented.
-All preferred stock, stock options and restricted stock units have been excluded from the computation of diluted weighted-average shares outstanding because such securities would have an antidilutive impact.
-The following common stock equivalents outstanding at each period end have been excluded from the calculation of diluted net loss per share because their inclusion would have been antidilutive:
+Because the Company reported a net loss attributable to common stockholders for the three months ended March 31, 2022, basic and diluted net loss per share attributable to common stockholders were the same.
+All stock options and restricted stock units were excluded from the computation of diluted weighted-average shares outstanding because such securities would have an antidilutive impact for the three months ended March 31, 2022.
+The following stock options and restricted stock units outstanding at each period end have been excluded from the calculation of diluted net loss per share because their inclusion would have been antidilutive: